Recognizing and Treating Dog Mites

 What Health Conditions Do Dog Mites Cause?

 If your pet is infested with dog mites, it is known as a condition called mange.
-The common types are “sarcoptic mange” and “demodectic mange”.
-Other conditions caused by mites include cheyletiellosis, and trombiculosis, also known as “harvest mite” infestation.
-Ear mites live in the ear canals of dogs and can cause severe discomfort, so dog ear mites is extremely important.
+The common types are “sarcoptic mange” and “demodectic mange.”
+Other conditions caused by mites include cheyletiellosis and trombiculosis, also known as “harvest mite” infestation.
+Ear mites live in the ear canals of dogs and can cause severe discomfort, so it’s extremely important to keep a look out for dog ear mites.

 How Do I Tell if My Dog Has Mites?